Dry Eye Syndrome Austin | Dry Eye Austin, TX | Dell Laser Consultants

 The Complexity of Dry Eye Syndrome

 Dry Eye sounds like a simple term, but it is a complex and sometimes poorly understood disease.
-Even amongst eye care specialists, there is significant confusion, because what a patient feels often does not always correlate with what the doctor sees upon examining the patient.
+Even amongst eye care specialists, there is significant confusion because what a patient feels often does not always correlate with what the doctor sees upon examining the patient.

 The tear film is a remarkably complex structure that combines essential fatty oils, water, proteins, electrolytes, and vitamins.
 Tear film cleans the eye, provides infection control, hydrates tissues, nourishes the cornea, lubricates against blink friction, and even serves as one of the most important optical surfaces for vision.
 The human cornea has one of the highest metabolic rates in the human body, but it has no blood supply; it relies on obtaining all of its nutrients from the tear film.